List of Crystal Palace F.C. records and statistics

-This article lists the records set by Crystal Palace F.C., their managers and players, including honours won by the club and details of their performance in European competition.
+This article lists the records set by Crystal Palace Football Club, their managers and players, including honours won by the club and details of their performance in European competition.
 The player records section itemises the club's leading goalscorers and those who have made the most appearances in first-team competitions.
 It also records notable achievements by Palace players on the international stage, and the highest transfer fees paid and received by the club.